UNDP Climate Promise

 • Climate finance:

-• Uganda developed draft carbon market guidelines, regulations, and training manual, while Zimbabwe released a national carbon credit framework.
+• Uganda developed draft carbon market guidelines, regulations, and training manual, while Zimbabwe released a national carbon credit framework and launched a Carbon Registry.
+Armenia is advancing a carbon tax package.

 • Inclusive policy frameworks: